Alternatively, to bind vertex buffers, along with their sizes and strides, to a command buffer for use in subsequent drawing commands, call:

 pOffsetsis a pointer to an array of buffer offsets.

-pSizesis an optional array of the size in bytes of vertex data bound from
+NULLor a pointer to an array of the size in bytes of vertex data bound from

 The values taken from elements i of